cassiomolin/lucene-example/README.md

 This example application demonstrates how to perform some operations with Apache Lucene: This application parses some JSON files with Jackson, indexes their content with Lucene and performs some searches.

-## How to build and run this application?
+## Building and running this application

-To build and run this application, follow these steps:

 1. Open a command line window or terminal.
 1. Navigate to the root directory of the project, where the `pom.xml` resides.